Updated: Sep 22

 4. Get outside barefoot in the dirt, grass or natural sand, and let your auric field tap into the electromagnetic field of the planet.
 It is literally the easiest thing you can do right this minute to jump start sensing and working with your aura?
 For more information, check out Grounding vs Earthing: the Differences, Healing Benefits and Practices.

 6. Get into water everyday.
 Water is naturally cleansing, so natural sources and/or salt water is best, but any clean water will do.
 Take a bath and make sure to completely submerge (think baptism) or let the water run over you in the shower.
-More on water and energy cleansing benefits and techniques to come!
+Checkout The Ancient Secret Meaning of Water, and How To Heal Your Energy With It and 7 Sacred Bath Rituals for Healing.

 7. Have monthly energy work performed.
 Find a quality energy healer(s) and actually experience what it is like to have an energy healing session.
 I strongly recommend crystal healing, reiki and acupuncture; many practitioners offer all of these (plus more) complementary modalities in single sessions.
 Once your auric field is harmonizing and strengthening, you will forever be able to discern when something is out of balance, “off” or “just doesn’t feel right”.